guythetechie/functional-csharp/README.md

 ### Result&lt;T&gt;

 Represents the result of an operation that can either succeed with a value or fail with an error.
-Eliminates exception-based error handling for expected failure scenarios.

 ```csharp
 // Creating success results